Two SPVM stations to merge as CDN-NDG loses ‘essential service’

 Montreal police (SPVM) confirmed on Tuesday that station 11 in the Côte-des-Neiges—Notre-Dame-de-Grâce borough will close and integrate into station 9 in Côte Saint-Luc later this year.

-Police spokesperson André Durocher said the integration of both police stations is strictly for operational, not financial, purposes, saying it is to form a greater “critical mass.”
+Police spokesperson André Durocher said the integration of both police stations is strictly for operational, not financial, purposes, saying the goal is to form a greater “critical mass.”

 He added that the move will not result in the loss of any officers.